pksunkara/cargo-workspaces/README.md

     cargo workspaces version [FLAGS] [OPTIONS]

 FLAGS:
-        --amend                  Amend the existing commit, instead of generating a new one --exact                  Specify inter dependency version numbers exactly with `=` -h, --help                   Prints help information
+    -a, --all                    Also do versioning for private crates (will not be published) --amend                  Amend the existing commit, instead of generating a new one --exact                  Specify inter dependency version numbers exactly with `=` -h, --help                   Prints help information